zulip/zulip/templates/zerver/help/web-public-streams.md

-Logged out visitors can browse all content in web public streams, including using Zulip's [built-in search](/help/search-for-messages) to find historical conversations.
+Logged out visitors can browse all content in web public streams, including using Zulip's [built-in search](/help/search-for-messages) to find conversations.
 Logged out visitors can only access the web public streams in your organization, and the topics, messages (including uploaded files) and emoji reactions in those streams.